OBDS-Training/Help/content/en/docs/linux/working/compress/index.md

 ---
 title: "Compress and decompress files"
-description: "Compress files using gzip and decompress files using gunzip."
+description: "Use gzip, gunzip, and tar to compress, decompress, and archive files."
-lead: "Compress files using gzip and decompress files using gunzip."
+lead: "Use gzip, gunzip, and tar to compress, decompress, and archive files."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false